 always strive to conduct himself in a worthy manner and to not hesitate to make his knowledge, experience and insight into the Boerboel available to interested parties;

 always strive to promote the Boerboel breed and SABBS positively;

 appraise dogs without preconceptions, with the greatest of care, diligence and compassion towards the breed, the breeders and the owners;

-remain up to date and informed with regard to the Breed Standard and any new developments regarding the breed, by regularly attending workshops and refresher courses, and in so doing broaden his knowledge and continue to strive for improvement with regard to his training as an appraiser.
-It is expected form an appraiser to attend at least one refresher workshop per year.
+remain up to date and informed regarding the Breed Standard and any new developments regarding the breed, by regularly attending workshops and refresher courses, and in so doing broaden his knowledge and continue to strive for improvement regarding his training as an appraiser.
+It is expected from an appraiser to attend at least one refresher workshop per year.
 An appraiser risks losing his status if he fails to attend one of the refresher courses;

 be only guided by the SABBS' Breed Standard throughout the appraisal process in order to formulate an honest assessment and appraisal;